MSN: Multi-Style Network for Trajectory Prediction

 \subsection{Loss Functions}

 We train the \MODEL~end-to-end with the loss function:

-\textbf{Stylized Loss} $\mathcal{L}_{\mbox{sty}}$ is used to train the stage 1 sub-network, making each of the style channels available to output planning proposals with quite different behavior styles.
+\textbf{Multi-Style Loss} $\mathcal{L}_{\mbox{ms}}$ is used to train the stage 1 sub-network, making each of the style channels available to output proposals with different styles.
+It combines the stylized losses $\mathcal{L}_{sty}(k)$ of all style channels ($k = 1, 2, ..., K_c$).
 See detailed explanations in \EQUA{eq_alpha_loss1} and \EQUA{eq_alpha_loss2}.
 Formally,

 \textbf{Average Displacement Loss} $\mathcal{L}_{\mbox{ad}}$ is the average point-wise displacement for each predicted point.
 Formally,